mahveotm/mahveotm.github.io/_posts/2019-03-10-tweepedia.md

 Currently, only the English Wikipedia is supported, but hopefully, other features and languages will be added.

 So please try it out, mention @mahveo and type out your favourite band, or that name that has been popping on your timeline, Wikipedia might just have an article about it.

 For subject without a corresponding Wikipedia article, a response is given noting that the Wikipedia article does not currently exist.

+P.S Please note, some subjects entry are case sensitive, so @mahveo Jon Bellion would produce an entry, while @mahveo Jon bellion may not.

 For devs, the project is open source, and the repo is [here](https://github.com/mahveotm/Tweepedia).